ujjwal5931/image-to-text-api/README.md

 4. Use the following settings:
    - Build Command: `pip install -r requirements.txt`
    - Start Command: `gunicorn -k uvicorn.workers.UvicornWorker main:app`

+## Performance Considerations

+- The API now includes image resizing to handle large images efficiently
+- Memory management has been improved for cloud deployment
+- For best performance, consider using a paid tier with more memory (2GB+)

 ## License